Dimey/TinyGymSolutions/README.md

 ## Prerequisites

-All you need to run these solutions is Python 3, and the following Python libraries:
+All you need to run these solutions is Python and Swig (install via `brew install swig` in your terminal), and the following Python libraries:
 - numpy
 - gym